Pure & Simple Tour

-The Pure & Simple Tour is the twelfth and final headlining concert tour by American country music artist, Dolly Parton.
-The tour supports the singer's 43rd studio album, Pure & Simple.
-It is marketed as Parton's biggest tour in North America, with over sixty shows planned for 2016.
-The tour began on June 3, 2016 in Greensboro, North Carolina and concluded on December 10 2016 in Thackerville, Oklahoma.
+The Pure & Simple Tour was the twelfth and final headlining concert tour by American country music artist, Dolly Parton.
+The tour supported the singer's 43rd studio album, Pure & Simple.
+It was marketed as Parton's biggest tour in North America, with over sixty shows performed in 2016.
+The tour began on June 3, 2016 in Greensboro, North Carolina and concluded on December 10, 2016 in Thackerville, Oklahoma.

 Background

 The tour was announced March 6, 2016 on Parton's official website.
 A press conference was held the following day providing additional details concerning the tour.
 The trek is coined as Parton's biggest tour in 25 years.
 64 dates are planned in the United States and Canada, visiting the most requested markets missed on previous tours.
 Alongside the tour; the singer's latest album, Pure & Simple was released worldwide on August 19.
 Parton explained a tour was not planned due to her busy schedule.
 In August 2015, the singer performed two sold-out shows at the Ryman Auditorium in Nashville.
 The scaled down shows sparked Parton's interest in returning to the stage.

 Previous tours saw a majority of shows in Europe and Australia.
 Parton states her lack of hits in the U.S. for the past 20 years pushed focus on other territories.
 With this tour, Parton will move away from her typical big productions and perform a minimalist show in an intimate setting.
 This will allow the singer to perform in venues of all sizes.
 The show will feature songs with an acoustic sound, few interludes and more interaction with the audience.